Coronet Peak & The Remarkables

 You can either drive yourself or catch a ride on the Ski Bus.
-The Ski Bus departs regularly from outside the Snow Centre on Duke St in Central Queenstown for an easy ride up and down the mountain in winter.
+The Ski Bus departs regularly from Memorial St in Central Queenstown for an easy ride up and down the mountain in winter.
 We have a fleet of modern 4WD buses to carry you and your equipment in comfort.

 Coronet Peak is the closest ski field to Queenstown, only 16kms away.
 The Remarkables is a scenic 24km from Central Queenstown.

 Vehicle parking is also available in central Queenstown at Man St Car Park, close to the Ski Bus pick up location.

 Coronet Peak Bus

 Relax and enjoy the scenic 20-minute journey to and from Coronet Peak on our ski bus.
 Our scheduled service runs from central Queenstown on Memorial St. We stop at all the main bus stops on the way to the ski area if there is capacity.
 If you purchase online, please make sure you pick up your Mypass Card before you jump on the bus to the mountains.
 These are available from Guest Services at the Snow Centre.